Raptor3um/Raptoreum-testnet/roadmap/README.md

 *  A software developer can issue the asset with the name of their software ABCGAME, and then assign each ABCGAME token a unique id or license key.
 The game tokens could be transferred as the license transfers.
 Each token ABCGAME:398222 and ABCGAME: are unique tokens.
 *  In game assets.
 A game ZYX_GAME could create unique limited edition in-game assets that are owned and used by the game player.
 Example: ZYX_GAME:Sword005 and ZYX_GAME:Purse
-*  RVN based unique assets can be tied to real world assets.
+*  RTM based unique assets can be tied to real world assets.
 Create an asset named GOLDVAULT.
 Each gold coin or gold bar in a vault can be serialized and audited.
 Associated unique assets GOLDVAULT:444322 and GOLDVAULT:555994 can be created to represent the specific assets in the physical gold vault.
 The public nature of the chain allows for full transparency.

 ### Phase 5 - Messaging